Posts about untimely currents

 Thus every landscape is abandoned, however differently, by its sustainable parts and supportive attachments, left either to decay or peak in exploitation.

 Herein lies the advantage of talking of cynicism within a story that is otherwise not new to many ears.
-It identifies a concerted response in humans that allows us to put into a one picture the process of de-civilization, be it in an office within a skyscraper where bizarre talks about the newest conspicuous consumptions or advancements in exploitation take place, or be it large stretches of land skinned and devastated, a the good old distrust in the capacity of others to think.
-Its original point is that, as such, the retreat to a “local community” or “just doing one’s job” will be counted as a cynical reaction, an abandonment of a world which sooner or later will, once again, intrude our bubble; whereas re-engagement with abandoned zones, ruins, and decaying institutions will become a new question and a new invitation for amor mundi.
+It identifies a concerted response in humans that allows us to put into one picture the process of de-civilization, be it in an office within a skyscraper where bizarre talks about the newest conspicuous consumptions or advancements in exploitation take place, or be it large stretches of land skinned and devastated, or the good old distrust in the capacity of others to think that takes place within a casual exchange of opinions.
+The original point is that, as such, the retreat to a “local community” or “just doing one’s job” will be counted as a cynical reaction, an abandonment of a world which sooner or later will, once again, intrude our bubble; whereas re-engagement with abandoned zones, ruins, and decaying institutions will become a new question and a new invitation for amor mundi.

 We cannot go back, of course, to the never-resolving promise of a globalization.
 But neither is it possible to isolate a region of the earth from the havoc and toxicity that we have spawned elsewhere.
 Refugees will always try to reach our bubbles to which we fled first, awakening our bad conscience–a conscience which we will violently try to expel!
-Retreat is part of the problem, and the only solution moves in the direction of reclamation and distribution of all areas of responsibility, especially since we now have disturbed almost everything.
+Retreat is part of the problem as it adds to the abandoned landscapes, and the only solution moves in the direction of reclamation and distribution of all areas of responsibility, especially since we now have disturbed almost every landscape on Earth.

 ——–